jumboduck/beer-warehaus/TESTING.md

 -   The carousel functions as intended, displaying an image, a title, a description and a link to a specified page, with the ability to change the displayed slide
 -   The links to specific pages work as intended
--   Images of different sizes can be uploaded without breaking the layout of the elements of the page.

 ### New Products

 -   The "New Products" section of the homepage shows all products marked as "new" by the site's administrator.
 The information displayed is correct.
-Products no longer display here if the flag is removed.
 -   The "new" overlay is present on all new products.

 ## Product Listing

 -   The pages listing products display the correct information, for each product and the number of products.
 -   The "back to top" button works as expected.
+-   Products flagged as "new" display the "new product" overlay.

 ### Search